-armasm syntax directive GNU syntax directive Description foo QN q5.I32 VADD foo, foo, foo .req q5 VADD.I32 foo, foo, Define an I32-typed alias foo for the quad-precision register Q5.
-When using the armasm syntax, you can specify a typed alias for quad- VADD foo, foo, foo VADD.I32 foo, foo, foo When using the armasm syntax, you can specify a typed alias for quad- precision registers.
+armasm syntax directive GNU syntax directive Description foo RN 11 foo .req r11 Define an alias foo for register R11. foo QN q5.I32 foo .req q5 VADD.I32 foo, Define an I32-typed alias foo for the quad-precision register Q5.
+When using the armasm syntax, you can specify a typed alias for quad-precision foo, foo foo, foo registers.
 The example defines an I32-typed alias foo for the quad-precision register Q5.
-When using GNU syntax, you must specify the type on the instruction rathe than on the register.
+When using GNU syntax, you must specify the type on the instruction rather than on the register.
 The example specifies the I32 type on the VADD instruction. foo DN d2.I32 foo .req d2 Define an I32-typed alias foo for the double-precision register D2.
-VADD foo, foo, VADD.I32 foo, foo, foo When using the armasm syntax, you can specify a typed alias for double-precision registers.
+VADD foo, foo, foo VADD.I32 foo, foo, foo When using the armasm syntax, you can specify a typed alias for double-precision registers.
 The example defines an I32-typed alias foo for the double-precision register D2.
 When using GNU syntax, you must specify the type on the instruction rather than on the register.
 The example specifies the I32 type on the VADD instruction.